canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

     kubectl -n kubeflow delete deploy istio-ingressgateway-workload
 ```

 3. Upgrade `istio-pilot` charm in sequence.
-Wait for each `refresh` command to finish and upgrade to intermediate version is complete:
+Wait for each `refresh` command to finish and upgrade to intermediate version is complete, i.e. `istio-pilot` application is in `active` state and unit is in `active/idle` state:

 ```python